Postpartum Depression Treatment

 Mothers with postpartum depression often experience a deep level of despair.
 They will feel physically exhausted and emotionally burdened while unable to lift themselves from their sadness.

-If left untreated, this depression can continue for an extended period of time, possibly the baby’s early childhood.
-Women may also feel depressed during pregnancy, and early signs of depression should be made aware to a physician.
+If left untreated, this depression can continue for an extended period of time, possibly into the baby’s early childhood.
+Women may also feel depressed during pregnancy, and early signs of depression should be made aware to a physician for postpartum depression treatment at the start of symptoms.

 Despite popular belief, depression and anxiety are very similar disorders.
 Mothers with postpartum depression and anxiety may feel they are swinging between two extreme moods.
 These are the most common symptoms of postpartum depression: